wbsoft/parce/docs/source/building.rst

 parser goes even back further.

-And after the changed region, the old tokens are only reused in the case they have exactly the same anchestry.
+And after the changed region, the old tokens are only reused in the case they have exactly the same ancestry.
 Typing a character that opens a new context of course changes the meaning of the following text, and also that is handled correctly.